Blumea balsamifera: Description

 In the Philippines, where it is most commonly known as sambong, Blumea balsamifera is used in traditional herbal medicine for the common cold and as a diuretic.
 It is also used for infected wounds, respiratory infections, and stomach pains in Thai and Chinese folk medicine.

-The genus Blumea is found in the tropical and sub-tropical zones of Asia, especially the Indian Subcontinent and Southeast Asia.
+The genus Blumea is found in the tropical and sub-tropical zones of Asia, especially the Indian subcontinent and Southeast Asia.
 Blumea balsamifera is one of its species that is used in Southeast Asia.
 A weed, this plant is a ruderal species that often grows on disturbed land, and in grasslands.
 It has been described physically as:

 Use in the Philippines

 In most of the Philippines, B. balsamifera is called sambong (pronounced with pure vowels as sahm-BOHNG) in the Tagalog language, but in Visayas it is known as bukadkad or gabon, and in Ilocos it is sometimes called subusob, subsub, or sobsob.
 Its primary uses are as a diuretic (or "water pill") and to treat symptoms of the common cold.
 As a diuretic, sambong is an herb used to treat urolithiasis (urinary tract or kidney stones) and urinary tract infections, and thus reduces high blood pressure.
-Sambong works as an expectorant, an anti-diarrheal and an anti-spasmotic, all of which treat some symptoms of the common cold.
+Sambong works as an expectorant, an antidiarrheal and an antispasmodic, all of which treat some symptoms of the common cold.
 It is also sometimes used as an astringent for wounds.
 It is approved by the Philippine Department of Health, Institute of Traditional and Alternative Health Care, and by the Bureau of Plant Industries of the Department of Agriculture.

 No claim has been made by any responsible practitioner that it would cure the common cold or kidney disease, and it has "No Approved Therapeutic Claims".
 Rather the only legitimate claim is that it relieves symptoms.

 The active ingredients exist in the volatile oil, made from the leaves of the sambong, which have mostly camphor and limonene, but also has traces of borneol, saponin, sesquiterpene, and tannin.

-Sambong is available as a tea inamoka, and may be purchased commercially.
+Sambong is available as a tea, and may be purchased commercially.
 The tea has a woody taste, with hint of menthol, described on an official Government of the Philippines website as "a strong camphoraceous odor and a pungent taste".

 Uses elsewhere in Asia

 In Thai folklore, it is called Naat (หนาด) and is reputed to ward off spirits.
 It is also used in the treatment of infection.

 In addition, it is used in traditional Chinese medicine, in Malay folk medicine, and in Indian Ayurvedic medicine.

 Besides its medicinal uses, it may also be used as a decorative dry plant.
-The Bodos, of Assam, India, use it as a flavourful herb and add it to soups, chicken, curries, and also as a side dish with chillies and native soda ash water called kharwi.
+The Bodos, of Assam, India, use it as a flavourful herb and add it to soups, chicken, curries, and also as a side dish with chillies and native soda ash water called khardwi.